Convergence structures and Hausdorff uo-Lebesgue topologies on vector lattice algebras of operators: Simultaneous continuity of multiplications and adherences of subalgebras of

 \begin{lemma} Let $E$ be a Dedekind complete vector lattice.
 Then $\Orth(E)$ is closed in $\obops(E)$ under order convergence, unbounded order convergence, strong order convergence, and strong unbounded order convergence.
 Suppose that $E$ admits a \necun\ Hausdorff \uoLtop.
 Then $\Orth(E)$ is closed in $\obops(E)$ under $\uoLt_{\obops(E)}$ convergence and strong $\uoLt_E$ convergence. \end{lemma}

-\begin{proof} The statements concerning order convergence, unbounded order convergence, and convergence in a possible Hausdorff \uoLtop\ on $\obops(E)$ are evident, since $\Orth(E)$ is a band in $\obops(E)$.
-These three general properties of bands in vector lattices, but now for bands in $E$, also imply that, for each of the three strong convergences, a limit in $\obops(E)$ of a net in $\Orth(E)$ is again a band preserving operator on $E$. \end{proof}
+\begin{proof} A band in a (not necessarily Dedekind complete) vector lattice is not only closed under order convergence, but also closed under unbounded order convergence (see \cite[Proposition~3.15]{gao_troitsky_xanthos:2017}) and under convergence in a Hausdorff locally solid linear topology on the lattice (see \cite[Theorem~2.21(d)]{aliprantis_burkinshaw_LOCALLY_SOLID_RIESZ_SPACES_WITH_APPLICATIONS_TO_ECONOMICS_SECOND_EDITION:2003}.
+This implies that $\Orth(E)$ is closed in $\obops(E)$ under order convergence, unbounded order convergence, and convergence in a possible Hausdorff \uoLtop\ on $\obops(E)$.
+It also implies that, for each of the three strong convergences in $\obops(E)$ under consideration, a limit in $\obops(E)$ of a net of orthomorphisms, i.e., of order bounded band preserving operators, is again an order bounded band preserving operator, i.e., an orthomorphism. \end{proof}

 \begin{proposition} \!Let $E$ be a Dedekind complete vector -0.5pt lattice.\!
 Suppose that $\opnet$ is a net in $\Orth(E)$ such that $S_\alpha\SOconv S$ in $\obops(E)$ for some $S\in\obops(E)$ and that $\opnettwo\subseteq\obops(E)$ is a net such that $T_\beta\SOconv T$ in $\obops(E)$ for some $T\in\obops(E)$.
 Then $S\in\Orth(E)$, and $S_\alpha T_\beta\SOconv ST$ in $\obops(E)$. \end{proposition}